sbgadhwala/sbgadhwala.github.io/_posts/2022-08-28-my-first-blog-on-data-science.md

-## The Hybrid Theories of a Data Scientist
+## The Hybrid Theory of Data Science

 In this blog, I would like to highlight a few aspects and differences about what data scientists work on with respect to their close neighbors, statisticians, that share more or less simialar technicalities.